AsaiYusuke/jsonpath/README.md

 - [PEG](https://github.com/pointlander/peg) separated the JSONPath syntax analyzer from functionality itself to simplify the source.
 - The error specification allows package users to handle errors appropriately.
-- Adopted more of the consensus behavior from the [cburmer's json-path-comparison](https://github.com/cburgmer/json-path-comparison).
+- Adopted more of the consensus behavior from the [cburgmer's json-path-comparison](https://github.com/cburgmer/json-path-comparison).
   Adapted my own behavior to the other part of the such consensus behavior that found difficult to use.
 - Equipped with numerous unit tests and tried to eliminate the bugs that return strange result.